tdilauro/Simplified-wiki/ClassificationAndRecommendation.md

 * Similarly, any list of books, no matter what other theme it might have, divides the universe of books into two sets: the books on the list and the books not on the list.

-* another means to classify books as the collection grows woudld be the following:
+### Another means to classify books as the collection grows woudld be the following:

-** ART, ARCHITECTURE, & DESIGN
+* ART, ARCHITECTURE, & DESIGN
 * Architecture
 * Art
 * Criticism & Theory